-The council provides a vehicle crossing facility (dropped kerb) which is safe, serviceable and fit for purpose and is of a quality that reflects acceptable standards and specifications within the maintenance limitations of the existing footway.
+The council provides a vehicle crossing facility (dropped kerb) which is safe, serviceable, fit for purpose and is of a quality that reflects acceptable highway standards and specifications within the maintenance limitations of the existing footway.
 It is an offence to cross the footway from the road with a motor vehicle without one.

 Apply for a dropped kerb